-There are 18 sites that will accommodate tents and small trailers.
+There are 18 first-come, first-served campsites that accommodate tents (on 14X16 foot tent pads) and small trailers.
 A maximum of eight people are allowed per site.
-Campsite 8 is oversized and accomodates up to 12 people.
+Campsite 8 is oversized and accomodates up to 15 people.
 Campsites 15 - 18 are walk in sites for tents.
 Picnic tables, fire grates, vault toilets and trash services are provided at each campsite.
-There is no potable water, electrical hook-ups, dump stations, or showers.
+There is no drinking water, electricity, hook-ups, dump stations, or showers.
 Please remember to bring water.

 Rainbow Lakes Campground is situated adjacent to the Indian Peaks Wilderness.
 The campground offers a more primitive camping experience than other nearby campgrounds.

 Rainbow Lakes Campground is normally full for the weekend by Friday morning so plan to arrive early.
 No reservations are accepted.